 ROI is a very powerful tool for assessing your investment assets and for predicting performance before you invest.
 It can even help you compare two investments against each other in terms of their overall returns.
-It’s also a helpful measurement in areas like rentals, where your short-term returns can be used to determine profitability and tweak your expenses if needed.
+It’s also a helpful measurement in areas like rentals, where your short-term returns can be used to determine profitability and

 There are a few different ways to calculate your return on investment depending on the asset in question.

 You should also note that the following calculations work best when you assume constant values for most variables involved.
 Ultimately, however, this is not the case as , property tax, and mortgage rates can change a lot with time.
 It will be more complicated to calculate an exact return on investment in these cases.